Skip to content

 Consolidation outlook

-Market-defining model provider; not a consolidation target but a potential consolidator.
-The pricing risk is significant: OpenAI's economics remain heavily investment-dependent, and pricing normalisation as the company moves toward sustainability could affect enterprise AI cost models that were built on current rates.
+Market-defining model provider.
+Not a consolidation target but a potential consolidator.
+The pricing risk is significant.
+OpenAI's economics remain heavily investment-dependent, and pricing normalisation as the company moves toward sustainability could affect enterprise AI cost models that were built on current rates.

 Anthropic